adorsys/keycloak-config-cli/README.md

 #### Config files

 The config files are based on the keycloak export files.
 You can use them to re-import your settings.
-The config files are based on the keycloak export files.
-You can use them to re-import your settings.
 But keep your files as small as possible.
 Remove all UUIDs and all stuff which is default set by keycloak.

 [moped.json](./example-config/moped.json) is a full working example file you can consider.